Loss Functions for Discrete Contextual Pricing with Observational Data: Experiments

-For loss function optimization, after the observational data is created, we find an optimal pricing policy by optimizing $\max_\theta \frac{1}{n} \sum_{i=1}^nl_{\tilde{Y}}(\pi_\theta,\tilde{Y}_i)$, where $\theta$ parameterizes the desired policy.
-The policy class is chosen to be a linear policy class with a softmax layer to normalize output probabilities, also known as Conditional Random Field~\citep{lafferty2001conditional}.
+For the loss function optimization task, after the observational data are created, we determine an optimal pricing policy by optimizing $\max_\theta \frac{1}{n} \sum_{i=1}^nl_{\tilde{Y}}(\pi_\theta,\tilde{Y}_i)$, where $\theta$ parameterizes the desired policy.
+The policy class is chosen to be a logistic policy class with a softmax layer to normalize output probabilities, also known as Conditional Random Field~\citep{lafferty2001conditional}.
 The trained policy is evaluated on a test set of size 10000, and we report the average reward across 20 repetitions.
-The results are reported in Figure~\ref{fig:learn_datasize} with dataset size of 50, 100, 500 and 2000.
-Similar to the loss function evaluation results, the policy returned by MV estimator achieves a poor revenue when the plug-in estimate for the demand is inaccurate.
-As the demand estimation quality improves, the revenue obtained by the policy optimizing MV estimator improves.
-The robust and IPS methods are not dependent on the plug-in estimator, but the robust method is able to outperform the IPS method, and is better than or competitive with all other algorithms at all accuracy levels.
-The switching estimator (CMix) performance is between the robust and the MV methods.
+The results are reported in \Cref{fig:learn_datasize} with the training set sizes of 50, 100, 200, and 500.
+Similar to the loss function evaluation results, the policy returned by the DR estimator achieves lower revenue when the plug-in estimate for the demand is less accurate.
+As the demand estimation quality improves, the revenue obtained by the policy optimizing the DR estimator improves.
+The Robust and IPS methods are not dependent on the plug-in estimator, but the Robust method is able to outperform the IPS method and is better than or competitive with all other algorithms at all accuracy levels.
+The Locally Robust performance is between the Robust and the DR estimators.
 We observe that the optimization results are different from the evaluation results.
-In particular, although the switching estimator (CMix) is always able to evaluate the policy the most accurately, this doesn't always correspond to achieving the highest revenue in the optimization setting.
-We conjecture this is due to suboptimal selection of $c$.
-In principle, we need to find a $c$ that best optimizes the variance of estimated reward given $\pi_\theta$, and $\pi_\theta$ changes at each optimization step.
-However, this is computationally intensive.
-We use a simple heuristic where we trial c in a grid of 10 values in $[0,1]$, and choose by cross validation.
-Future work can consider how to efficiently compute $c$ for different $\pi_\theta$ in policy optimization.
-However, we still observe that methods we propose (CMix, Robust) perform very well compared to MV (equivalent to Douby Robust), one of the most used policy estimators in practice.
+In particular, although the Locally Robust estimator is always able to evaluate the policy the most accurately, this does not always correspond to achieving the highest revenue in the optimization setting.
+We conjecture that this is due to the suboptimal selection of the width of the uncertainty set $c$ for the optimization task, which rather than being a constant should depend on $X$ and the price $p$, but this is computationally challenging.

+Nevertheless, we still observe that the methods we propose (Locally Robust, Robust) perform very well compared to DR, one of the most-used policy estimators in practice.
+Compared to DR, the Locally Robust estimator is relatively more robust when the demand estimator is of poor quality.